codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 toc: true
 ---

-With Codefresh, you can deploy a single application to multiple environments (e.g. qa/staging/prod), and manage all of them with a single or multiple pipelines.
+With Codefresh, you can deploy a single application to multiple environments, such as, qa, staging, prod, and manage all of them with single or multiple pipelines.
 This guide describes how an example application can be deployed with different configurations and various workflows for handling environment deployment.

 {% include image.html